GENERAL PLUMBING REQUIREMENTS

 Valves, pipes and fittings shall be installed in correct relationship to the direction of the flow.
 Burred ends shall be reamed to the full bore of the pipe.

-Plumbing products and materials required by the code to be in compliance with a referenced standard shall be listed by a third-party certification agency as complying with the referenced standards.
+All plumbing products and materials shall be listed by a third-party certification agency as complying with the referenced standards.
 Products and materials shall be identified in accordance with Section P2609.1.

 Water service pipes, water distribution pipes and the necessary connecting pipes, fittings, control valves, faucets and appurtenances used to dispense water intended for human ingestion shall be evaluated and listed as conforming to the requirements of NSF 61.